String Quartet No. 1 (Beethoven)

 The String Quartet No. 1 in F major, Op.
-18, No. 1, was written by Ludwig van Beethoven between 1798 and 1800, published in 1801, dedicated to the Bohemian aristocrat Joseph Franz von Lobkowitz.
-It is actually the second string quartet that Beethoven composed.
+18, No. 1, was written by Ludwig van Beethoven between 1798 and 1800, published in 1801.
+The complete set of six quartets was commissioned by and dedicated to the Bohemian aristocrat Joseph Franz von Lobkowitz.
+It is actually the second string quartet that Beethoven composed, following his third.

+Structure

 The quartet consists of four movements: